tatmanblue/lessons/cpp/multi-dimenion-array/README.md

 cleans up the code

 # Step 6 Bonus Material
-TBD - use pointers instead of passing the array around
+1 - use pointers instead of passing the array around, allow for dynamic memory allocation 2 - fix possible int overrun in multiplication